The bet365 Early Payout Offer is a brilliant way of making money without drawing too much attention to your account.

 How to profit from the bet365 Early Payout Offer

 As mentioned above, you can only make a profit if your team goes two goals up.
 If your team then goes on to draw or lose the match, you’ll win big as your bookmaker and exchange bets will both be winners.

 There’s a lot of value in letting your bets run like this and hoping your team’s opposition mount a comeback.
 If you prefer to lock in a profit, though, you can do so once your team goes two goals up.
 You’ll then profit even if your team holds onto their lead, which they usually do.

 How to pick your 2UP selections

-Ultimately, it’s entirely up to you what teams you place your 2UP bets on.
+Ultimately, it’s entirely up to you which teams you place your 2UP bets on.

 Some people say not to bother placing bets on heavy favourites as it’s unlikely they’ll squander a two-goal lead.
 It’s certainly unlikely, but if you can find odds that give you a shot at a big profit for a minimal qualifying loss, it may be worth rolling the dice.

 I quite like betting on underdogs, particularly at home.
 There’s a chance they’ll go two goals up before the better team make a comeback.
 I also keep an eye out for slight favourites playing away from home.

 Steps to take before the match